owinolawrence/Password-locker/Readme.md

 # PASSWORD LOCKER

-This ia an application that allows a users to create their password,save their credentials  that they might have forgetten and they can retrieve them back.
+This ia an application that allows a users to create their password,save their credentials  that they might have forgotten and they can retrieve them back.

 ## Author
 Owino Lawrence Odhiambo